Who doesn’t want to lead a happy, a healthy and a contented life?

 Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.

 – John F. Kennedy

-In one of my previous blogs I had listed down 5 questions that I gonna ask myself.
-While these 5 habits do not correspond 1-o-1 to those questions, yet will result in affirmative answers for those questions.
+In one of my previous blogs, I had listed down 5 questions that I gonna ask myself.
+While these 5 habits do not correspond 1-o-1 to those questions, yet will result in affirmative answers to those questions.